Learning Japanese on the computer

 This is probably the easiest way to surf Japanese web sites, but if you are starting out you may feel it is quicker to copy and paste text into Wakan and translate the full text to avoid having to highlight individual words with the mouse.
 Popjisyo appears to use edict again for its translation.

-Related to Popjisyo, using the same edict dictionary and similar lookup technique is Rikaichan, a Firefox extension.
+Related to Popjisyo, using the same edict dictionary and similar lookup technique is Rikaisama, a Firefox extension.
 This will allow you to quickly toggle automatic dictinoary lookup a lot quicker than entering an address into Popjiyso all the time - just access it via your right click menu!
-Rikaichan is based on Rikai, a webportal that behaves in a similar way to Popjisyo.
+Rikaisama is based on Rikai, a webportal that behaves in a similar way to Popjisyo, and Rikaichan, the original Rikai Firefox extension.
+Rikaisama adds Epwing dictionary support, pitch accents, audio readings and more.
 My most used Japanese software in addition to...

 Personal Dictionary (PDIC) (homepage3.nifty.com/TaN/)